 - Soft tissue injuries.

 The splint extends from the plantar surface of the great toe or metatarsal heads along the posterior lower leg and ends 2 inches distal to the fibular head.
-It should always end below fibular head as that would not put common peroneal nerve at risk.
+It should always end below the fibular head as that would not put common peroneal nerve at risk.

 This splint is commonly used in acute ankle injuries, isolated undisplaced malleolar fractures.